jgrizou/website/projects/vault/index.md

   </div>
 </div>

 The aim is normative.
 It is more efficient and convenient if we all behave the same way.
-And judging by apps like Instagram or Twitter, designers have done a great job.
+And with apps like Instagram or Twitter, designers have done a great job at funneling our interaction.

 But let me show you another way to interact with digital devices.